jimmo/micropython/docs/library/index.rst

 MicroPython-specific libraries
 ------------------------------

-Functionality specific to the MicroPython implementation is available in the following libraries.
+MicroPython-specific functionality is available in the following libraries.

 .. toctree::
    :maxdepth: 1